 There has been news in last few months that the entrance examinations like JEE and NEET will be conducted twice a year from 2019, in online mode, by a new examination body i.e. NTA (National Testing Agency).
 Is it really happening?

-Note : There is nothing official as of now.
-[As per a RTI reply in April this year, HRD ministry said that NTA is “likely” or “expected” to conduct entrance examinations that has been conducted by CBSE so far, from 2019.]
+Note : As per an RTI reply in April this year, HRD ministry said that NTA is “likely” or “expected” to conduct entrance examinations that has been conducted by CBSE so far, from 2019.

 Through this post we are trying to answer queries of many JEE/NEET aspirants who are getting anxious about the news of changes in JEE and NEET pattern.